rtpa25/swadesh_assignment_server/README.md

 this will install all the dependencies and start the server on [localhost:8080](http://localhost:8080).
 Then we need to create the admin user and set there balance to 1000000.
 To do that we need to go to <http://localhost:8080/api/users> and add a record with uuid as "admin" and update the balance to "1000000" (you can use postman for this).

-## Extra features that I can add

-- Authentication of users making it robust
-- Sorting and filtering of transactions according to date and amount
-- Ability to delete a transaction
-- MongoDB transactions can be added